What is the annual canvass?

 What do I need to do?

-To respond you need to make a note of your security code on the correspondence you receive and choose one of the options below.
+To respond you need to make a note of your security code on the correspondence you receive and choose one of the options.

-If you receive a yellow form and all the details remain the same you must confirm this by either:
+If all the details are correct on the paper form, you can also confirm this by either:

-Alternatively, you may complete the form and post it back to Civica Election Service, 33 Clarendon Road, London, N8 0NW.
-However it will save the council money if you use one of the above options, especially in the current situation regarding Coronavirus.
+Alternatively, you can complete the paper form and return it to Civica Election Services, 33 Clarendon Road, London, N8 0NW.
+However, using one of the electronic options above helps reduce council costs.

 Registering to vote